NAS update 2026

 pic

 Nothing else other than maybe Debian tempted me.
-One day I'll try prox mox but I might save that for when I have an actual usecase for a powerful homelab.
+Maybe I'll try a Proxmox VM / actually using it one day, but I might save that for when I have an actual usecase for a powerful homelab.

 Drive Pool Management and Backups